Đorđe Jovanović (writer): Self-critique

-In contrast to Matić's faction, a separate informal faction was grouping around Marko Ristić, advocating for the Surrealist group's evolution into a Surrealist movement which would remain a fellow traveller to the Communist Party without aligning with the party completely.
+In contrast to Matić's faction, a separate informal faction grouped around Marko Ristić, advocating for the surrealist group's evolution into a surrealist movement which would remain a fellow traveller of the Communist Party without fully aligning with it.
 The faction would come to include Aleksandar Vučo, Milan Dedinac and Vane Bor.
-However, during the group's work on NDIO, Jovanović and Bor shortly formed a separate third faction, for which they tried to win over Davičo as well.
-Matić's faction advocated against publishing these debates openly, and advocated for the Surrealist group to remain as such.
-Jovanović and Bor, as well as Ristić, agreed that an evolution from the Surrealist group into a movement was necessary.
-However, unlike Ristić, their vision saw this movement as part of a larger movement based on the principles of historical materialism.
+However, during the group's work on NDIO, Jovanović and Bor briefly formed a separate alignment, for which they tried to win over Davičo as well.
+Matić's faction opposed publishing these debates openly and advocated for the surrealist group to remain a group.
+Jovanović and Bor, as well as Ristić, considered the group's evolution into a movement necessary.
+However, unlike Ristić, they saw this movement as part of a broader movement based on the principles of historical materialism.

-Trying to find common ground with the socialist realist publication Stožer, Jovanović and Bor contributed to the second issue of NDIO from January 1932 with an article titled Nadrealizam danas, uvod u jednu generalnu analizu nadrealizma (Surrealism Today: An Introduction to a General Analysis of Surrealism) in which they argued that Surrealism must be interpreted on the basis of dialectical materialism.
-Criticizing the first Surrealist Manifesto, as well as Ristić's Bez mere, they proposed that a departure from the "miracle" in favor of the "miraculous", as well as the abandonment of "occultism" in favor of "occultation" which would not oppose the dialectical principle of causality, might allow Surrealism to evolve from its idealist underpinnings into a movement both compatible and complementary with historical materialism.
-They emphasized "critical" activities as the main task for Surrealism, as opposed to experimentation and manifestation, building on a previous article by Louis Aragon.
-Their article received a scathing critique from Marko Ristić, while Aleksandar Vučo wrote in the same issue trying to formulate a compromise solution, while tacitly supporting Ristić's position.
+Trying to find common ground with the socialist realist publication Stožer, Jovanović and Bor contributed to the second issue of NDIO from January 1932 with an article titled "Nadrealizam danas, uvod u jednu generalnu analizu nadrealizma" (Surrealism today: an introduction to a general analysis of surrealism), in which they argued that surrealism must be interpreted on the basis of dialectical materialism.
+Criticizing the first Surrealist Manifesto, as well as Ristić's Bez mere, they sought to correct the idealist elements of earlier surrealism.
+They rejected the "miracle" but retained the established surrealist category of "the marvellous", which they argued did not conflict with the dialectical principle of causality, and defended Breton's notion of the "occultation" of surrealism as a question of surrealist politics.
+They held that surrealism, understood as a movement, was compatible with historical materialism and could enrich it.
+They especially emphasized "critical activity", drawing on Aragon's earlier classification of surrealist activity into critical activity, surrealist experimentation, and manifestation.
+Their article drew a scathing response from Marko Ristić, while Aleksandar Vučo attempted to formulate a compromise in the same issue, tacitly supporting Ristić's position.